UniqueKishi/lashes-agent-poc/README.md

 In production, this agent would run automatically:
 Triggered 3 weeks after an appointment
-Integrated with a booking system (e.g., Square) Delivering messages via SMS or email (e.g., Twilio, SendGrid) Built in Copilot Studio or Azure Logic Apps for no-code automation
+Integrated with a booking system (e.g., Square) Delivering messages via SMS or email (e.g. SendGrid) Built in Copilot Studio or Azure Logic Apps for no-code automation

-Demo Video
-[Insert Loom or screen recording link here] Walkthrough of the working flows and business context

 Author
 Kishi Shobowale Business + Tech | Customer Success | Cloud Solution Architect (in progress)